Q-Minh/nihu/dox/tut_laplace_double_integral.md

 where the set \f$ w_i \f$ denote a piecewise constant or isoparametric function space, and \f$ \mathcal{K} \f$ denotes the integral operator based on the Laplace kernel.

-The function space is generated from the mesh in the main function, in order to test both field generation options:
+Two function spaces are generated from the mesh, in order to test both field generation options:

 \snippet laplace_double_integral.cpp Operators

 The testing function {#tut_laplace_double_test_function}